ckeditor/ckeditor5/docs/builds/guides/frameworks/react.md

 You need to modify the webpack configuration to load CKEditor 5 SVG icons properly.

-At the beginning import an object that creates the configuration for PostCSS:
+First, import an object that creates the configuration for PostCSS:

 ```js
 const { styles } = require( '@ckeditor/ckeditor5-dev-utils' );